Creates a “better-than-soldered” connection between Evidence Audio’s revolutionary Screw In Solderless connectors and the renowned Monorail cable.

 As used by David Gilmour, Noel Gallagher, Ed O’Brian, Guthrie Govan, Andy Timmons, Guy Pratt, Steven Rothery, and many others.

-General Tips & Troubleshooting:
+Instructions, Tips & Troubleshooting:

 1) REMOVE the thin black (conductive) skin from around the white insulation.
 If it touches where the conductor needs to enter, you’ll create a complete short or partial short with weak signal